s4muel/autologin/README.md

 ```

 ## Basic configuration
+Add the following to your `.env` file
 ```
 #bare minimum enable rapidlogin and to show the buttons
 RAPIDLOGIN_ENABLED=true

+#to define the users that will be displayed in the buttons (see Users section below)
+#the format is `id:name,id:name,...`
+#RAPIDLOGIN_USERS=1:John Doe,1337:Jane Doe

 #set to false to hide the close button from the panel
 #RAPIDLOGIN_SHOW_CLOSE_BUTTON=true